Your Cart is Empty

 Add up to five columns

-The living bacteria in fresh whey can be used in place of a starter culture (or portion of yogurt) to inoculate another batch of homemade yogurt.
-Add approx. 1/4 cup of whey to heated and cooled milk and then ferment for 24 hours.
+The bacteria in fresh whey can be used in place of a starter culture to inoculate another batch of homemade yogurt.
+Add approx. 1/4 cup of whey to heated and cooled milk and then proceed with fermentation.

 Whey is a natural food preservative.
 You can use a small amount of whey as a culture starter to lacto-ferment vegetables, sauces, chutneys and jams.
 Add a tablespoon or two to a new ferment to get it bubbling with good bacteria.

-If you are soaking whole grains, legumes or nuts & seeds in order to reduce the anti-nutrients then you might want to consider adding a bit of whey to the water.
-The beneficial bacteria and acidity of whey helps to break them down, so they are easier to digest.
+If you are soaking whole grains, legumes or nuts & seeds the beneficial bacteria and acidity of whey helps to break them down the anti-nutrients so they are easier to digest.

 Substitute the water or milk content in your baking with whey.
 It’s perfect in gluten free and grain free baking as well as traditional wheat flour baking.
 Note, the probiotic, live bacteria will not survive during cooking, but the vitamins, minerals and proteins will.
 Whey will also help improve the texture and alter the taste.
-Leave the batter to sit and make your own sour dough blender bread or pizza bases.
+Try replacing whey in:

 Because whey is packed with nutrients and naturally high in protein it’s an ideal liquid replacement in smoothies and shakes.
 Add a little whey to our high fibre, gut loving green smoothie, pitaya (dragon fruit) smoothie bowl or tropical anti-inflammatory smoothie bowl.

 Make fresh, lively food.
 Whey can be an unnoticeable ingredient added to salad dressings and sauces.
-Be sure to download our yogurt handbook for recipes such as lacto-fermented mayonnaise, Mediterranean herb salad dressing, and cultured creamy ranch dressing.
+Try homemade:

-Soaking meat in whey will help tenderize protein.
+Soaking meat in whey will help tenderise protein.
 Aim for 30 minutes to two hours, and then check periodically to make sure the meat isn’t starting to look cooked around the edges.

 The acidity of whey can help clear away dead skin and nourish healthy skin cells.
 Plus, the vitamins and minerals have excellent toning qualities.
 Dab some on a cotton ball and apply to your face as a toning agent or add a cup full to a bath.